salunkheketki19/Web-Development-Project/README.md

-This repository contains two main components: an AWS CDK stack and a React application.
-Follow the instructions below to deploy the stack and run the web application.
+What does this project do?

+This project uploads a user-provided file to AWS S3 and DynamoDB using AWS Lambda.
+When a file is inserted into DynamoDB, this event triggers another Lambda function.
+This secondary function creates a modified copy of the file, uploads the new version to S3, and updates the corresponding DynamoDB record with details of the modifications.

 ## How to Run